-Healing the gut is the first obstacle we have to go through in order to heal any chronic illness.
+Healing the gut is the first obstacle we have to go through in order to heal any chronic illness, and it is one of the biggest parts of our foundational care.
 There is a direct connection between our gut and brain- our gut flora influences brain chemistry.
 When our gut flora is imbalanced, we are less likely to absorb any nutrients from our food, further worsening our health.
 Many people have an imbalance of bacteria- too much bad and too little of the good.
 This happens because our diets and lifestyles are creating such horrible imbalances.

 Overuse of antibiotics, the Standard American Lifestyle, excess sugar, processed foods- these all contributed to leaky gut.
 What is “Leaky Gut’?
 Leaky gut is when the walls of the intestine become inflamed and porous, allowing undigested food, bacteria, toxins, and other antigens into the bloodstream.
 This creates inflammation (body and brain), food intolerances, and depression, as well as bloating, gas, IBS, constipation, or any digestive complaint.
 Some people don’t even have gut complaints when they have leaky gut.
 Their symptoms could just include eczema or psoriasis, maybe joint pain or headaches.